bhenndricks/OracleMachineLearningHOL/oracle-ml-social-sentiment-analysis/oracle-ml-social-sentiment-analysis.md

 In this 90-minute workshop, you will learn how to use Oracle Machine Learning (OML) with Oracle Database 23c to analyze social media sentiment in real-time.
 This hands-on workshop will walk you through the entire process, from collecting social media data to building and evaluating a machine learning model for sentiment analysis.
 Attendees will gain experience with the latest OML features and understand how this technology can address the challenges of understanding public opinion on trending topics.

 ## Prerequisites
+* This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
+You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a LiveLabs account.
-Oracle Database 23c with Oracle Machine Learning Oracle SQL Developer or another SQL client
+* Oracle Database 23c with Oracle Machine Learning
+* Oracle SQL Developer or another SQL client
-Basic knowledge of SQL and machine learning concepts Access to a social media API, such as Twitter API, for data collection
+* Basic knowledge of SQL and machine learning concepts
+* Access to a social media API, such as Twitter API, for data collection

 ## Agenda
 1. Introduction (10 minutes)